SamuelSwartzberg/flashcardifying_text_temp/ling/structural-parts/grammar/parts-of-speech.md

 ## closed vs open

-»⟮a closed word class⟯« is a word class that ⟮rarely or never accepts new members⟯ »⟮an open word class⟯« is a worrd class that ⟮can be extended without limit/readily accepts new members⟯
+»⟮a closed/open word class⟯« is a word class that ⟮rarely-never/readily accepts new members⟯

 ## categories

-⟮＿A word class＿⟯ may be a ⟮＿functional＿⟯, ⟮c_;＿lexical＿⟯ or ⟮c_;＿practical category＿⟯.
+⟮＿A word class＿⟯ may be a ⟮＿functional＿⟯, ⟮c_;＿lexemic＿⟯ or ⟮c_;＿practical category＿⟯.

 ### functional categories

-»⟮A functional category⟯« is ⟮＿a word class＿⟯ that ⟮purely encodes ＿grammemes＿ (however, those can be semantic roles, thus also encoding semantics)⟯.
+»⟮A functional category⟯« is ⟮＿a word class＿⟯ that ⟮mainly encodes ＿grammemes＿ (however, those can be semantic roles, thus also encoding semantics)⟯.
-»⟮a function word⟯« is ⟮＿a lexical unit＿⟯ that ⟮is a member of ＿a functional category＿⟯.
+»⟮a function word⟯« is ⟮＿a lexemic unit＿⟯ that ⟮is a member of ＿a functional category＿⟯.

 #### particle

 »⟮A particle⟯« is ⟮＿a function word＿⟯ which ⟮cannot be inflected⟯.

+##### SFPs

 »⟮A sentence-final particle⟯« is ⟮＿a particle＿⟯ ⟮occurring at the end of the sentence⟯.
-⟮＿Sentence-final particles＿⟯ in particular generally indicate ⟮modality⟯ or ⟮various pragmatic effects⟯.
+⟮＿Sentence-final particles＿⟯ in particular generally indicate ⟮＿modality＿⟯ or ⟮various ＿practs＿⟯.

 #### adpositions

 Types of ⟮＿adpositions＿⟯: {⟮＿post＿⟯, ⟮＿pre＿⟯, ⟮＿circum＿⟯, ⟮＿ambi＿⟯}
-»⟮An ambipositon⟯« is an adposition that may be either a pre- or postposition depending on other factors.
+»⟮An ambipositon⟯« is an ⟮＿adposition＿⟯ that ⟮may be either a ＿pre＿- or ＿postposition＿⟯ ⟮depending on other factors⟯.

 ##### semantics

-semantically, ⟮＿adpositions＿⟯ may indicate ⟮time⟯, ⟮space⟯, ⟮various semantic roles⟯, or ⟮something else⟯.
+semantically, ⟮＿adpositions＿⟯ may be ⟮＿temporal adpositions＿⟯, ⟮＿spatial adpositions＿⟯, ⟮＿thematic (role) adpositions＿⟯ or ⟮＿other adpositions＿⟯. indicate ⟮time⟯, ⟮space⟯, ⟮various semantic roles⟯, or ⟮something else⟯.

 ##### transitivity